Capital punishment in Judaism: History

-Capital and corporal punishment in Judaism has a complex history which has been a subject of extensive debate.
+Capital and corporal punishment in Judaism have a complex history which has been a subject of extensive debate.
 The Bible and the Talmud specify capital punishment by the "Four Executions of the Court," — stoning, burning, decapitation, and strangulation — for the most severe transgressions, and the corporal punishment of flagellation for intentional transgressions of negative commandments that do not incur one of the Four Executions.
 According to Talmudic law, the authority to apply capital punishment ceased with the destruction of the Second Temple.
 The Mishnah states that a Sanhedrin that executes one person in seven years — or seventy years, according to Eleazar ben Azariah — is considered bloodthirsty.
 During the Late Antiquity, the tendency of not applying the death penalty at all became predominant in Jewish courts.
 In practice, where medieval Jewish courts had the power to pass and execute death sentences, they continued to do so for particularly grave offenses, although not necessarily the ones defined by the law.
 While it was recognized that the use of capital punishment in the post-Second Temple era went beyond the biblical warrant, the rabbis who supported it believed that it could be justified by other considerations of Jewish law.
 Whether Jewish communities ever practiced capital punishment according to rabbinical law, and whether the rabbis of the Talmudic era ever supported its use even in theory, has been a subject of historical and ideological debate.

 The 12th-century Jewish legal scholar Maimonides stated that "It is better and more satisfactory to acquit a thousand guilty persons than to put a single innocent one to death."
-Maimonides argued that executing a defendant on anything less than absolute certainty would lead to a slippery slope of decreasing burdens of proof, until convictions would be merely "according to the judge's caprice".
-Maimonides was concerned about the need for the law to guard itself in public perceptions, to preserve its majesty and retain the people's respect.
+Maimonides argued that executing a defendant on anything less than absolute certainty would lead to a slippery slope of decreasing burdens of proof, until convictions would be mere "according to the judge's caprice".
+Maimonides was concerned about the need for the law to guard itself in public perception, to preserve its majesty, and to retain the people's respect.

-The position of Jewish Law on capital punishment often formed the basis of deliberations by Israel's Supreme Court.
-It has been carried out by Israel's judicial system only twice, in the cases of Adolf Eichmann and Meir Tobianski.
+The position of Jewish law on capital punishment often formed the basis of deliberations by Israel's Supreme Court.
+It has been carried out by Israel's judicial system only once, in the case of Adolf Eichmann.

 Capital punishment in classical sources

 In the Pentateuch

 The institution of capital punishment in Jewish law is defined in the Law of Moses (Torah) in multiple places.
-The Mosaic Law provides for the death penalty to be inflicted upon those persons convicted of the following offences:
+The Mosaic Law provides for the death penalty to be inflicted upon those persons convicted of the following offenses: